keithalewis/math/um1.md

 When a theory in physics does not agree with observation, it is time to come up with a new theory.
-The tenor of the time at the end of the 19th century was that Newton's theory of gravitation and Maxwell's theory of electromagnatism had been successfully carried out.
+The tenor of the time at the end of the 19th century was that Newton's theory of gravitation and Maxwell's theory of electromagnetism had been successfully carried out.
 Lord Kelvin proclaimed "It is just a matter of adding decimal points to physical constants."

-The Achille's heel of classical theory at the time was its prediction of black body radiation.
+The Achilles's heel of classical theory at the time was its prediction of black body radiation.
 Experiment did not agree with observation.